majianjia/QingStation/doc/anemometer.md

 Cross channel means from the other MAX3232 by power or other unknown sources.
 ![](figures/anemometer_noise.png)

-Below image shows an actual signal distorted by the noise from the driver side.
+The below image shows an actual signal distorted by the noise from the driver side.
 The cross channel distortion is negligible, but the same channel distortion definitely affects the shape of the echo beam.
-Notice that the signal shown here was collect before I glue the transducer to the frame, so that the signal here have a larger amplitude.
+Notice that the signal shown here was collect before I glue the transducer to the frame so that the signal here have a larger amplitude.
 When the transducers were glue to the frame, the distortion effect increased while the signal amplitude decreased.
-This will leads to some trouble in measuring the arraving time.
+This will leads to some trouble in measuring the arrival time.

 ![](figures/anemometer_signal_distorsion.png)

 I tried many methods including adding capacity to the MAX3232 charge-pump capacitors.
-This helps to reduce the ripple frequency from `6.6kHz` to `~3kHz` but very little effect on reducing amplitude of the ripple.
+This helps to reduce the ripple frequency from `6.6kHz` to `~3kHz` but very little effect on reducing the amplitude of the ripple.

 Later I found the trigger of the charging pump is very simple, once the voltage reaches a recharge threshold, it switches.
 Very much like a DC/DC converter with PDM mode, low-power, but higher noise.
 This kind of noise cannot be eliminated.